ar-io/docs/docs/src/glossary.md

 A gateway selected to evaluate the performance of peer gateways in resolving ArNS names.
 Observers assess and report on the operational efficacy of other gateways.

+## **Optimistic Indexing**:

+Indexing transaction or data item headers before the associated L1 transaction has been accepted and confirmed in a chain block.

 ## **Owner**:

 Generally, the public key of the signer.